A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

 Organic materials are materials composed of carbon-containing compounds.
 They are found in nature in a wide variety of forms, including plants, animals, and minerals.
 Organic materials have been used for centuries for a variety of purposes, including food, clothing, and shelter.
 In recent years, there has been growing interest in the use of organic materials in nanotechnology.
+This field combines the unique properties of organic molecules with the advantages of nanoscale manipulation to create novel materials and devices.

 Basic Concepts

 Nanotechnology is the science of manipulating matter at the nanoscale, which is typically defined as being between 1 and 100 nanometers (nm).
 One nanometer is one billionth of a meter.
 At this scale, materials can exhibit unique properties that are not seen at larger scales.
 For example, organic materials at the nanoscale can be stronger, lighter, and more conductive than their larger-scale counterparts.
+This is due to increased surface area and quantum effects.

 Equipment and Techniques